 Another common keto flour is coconut flour.
 Unlike almond and pecan flour, coconut flour does not measure cup to cup with wheat flour.
 Coconut flour can also be used as a thickening agent in place of corn starch or tapioca flour for keto-friendly recipes.
 For more information about keto friendly flours, I suggest you check out my keto baking guide!

-Other Keto Friendly Thickening Agents To Use Instead Of Corn Starch Or Tapioca Flour
+Low-Carb Thickening Agents To Use Instead Of Tapioca Flour

 If you are looking for a low-carb thickening agent to use in place of corn starch or tapioca flour there are a few options to choose from.
 Probably the most common low-carb thickener you will find in many recipes is xanthan gum.
 Xanthan gum is a very powerful low-carb thickening agent.
 It doesn’t take much to thicken up some stew.